Wakhan: Wakhan Mirdom

-Until 1883 Wakhan was a principality on both sides of the Panj and Pamir Rivers, ruled by a hereditary ruler (mir) with his capital at Qila-e Panja.
-It was normally a tributary to Badakhshan but in the 1750s when the Qing conquered the Dzungar Khanate they also ended up conquering Wakhan and Shughnan.
-The Khanate of Kokand eventually took Wakhan and Shughnan from the Qing by the 1830s.
+Until 1883 Wakhan was a semi-independent principality on both sides of the Panj and Pamir Rivers, ruled by a hereditary ruler (mir) with its capital at Qila-e Panja.
+It was a tributary to Badakhshan, which itself was a tributary state of Qing China.
+However, in the 1750s when the Qing dynasty conquered the Dzungar Khanate, Wakhan and Shighnan were incorporated into the Qing dynasty.
+The Khanate of Kokand eventually annexed Wakhan and Shighnan from Qing China by the 1830s.